micropython/micropython/docs/library/utime.rst

    which expresses a time as per localtime.
 It returns an integer which is the number of seconds since Jan 1, 2000.

-.. only:: port_unix or port_pyboard or port_esp8266

 .. function:: sleep(seconds)

    Sleep for the given number of seconds.
-Seconds can be a floating-point number to sleep for a fractional number of seconds.
-Note that other MicroPython ports may not accept floating-point argument, for compatibility with them use ``sleep_ms()`` and ``sleep_us()`` functions.
+Some boards may accept `seconds` as a floating-point number to sleep for a fractional number of seconds.
+Note that other boards may not accept a floating-point argument, for compatibility with them use ``sleep_ms()`` and ``sleep_us()`` functions.

-.. only:: port_wipy

-    .. function:: sleep(seconds)

-       Sleep for the given number of seconds.

 .. function:: sleep_ms(ms)